-Health, safety, and environmental protection are fundamental pillars of Canvest's business, and we aspire to set industry standards for environmental and sustainable management practices within the industry.
-We consistently review and proactively adjust our environmental management systems to remain in compliance with the evolving national laws and policies related to the environment, and health and safety safeguards.
+Health, safety, and environmental protection are fundamental pillars of Canvest's business, and we aspire to lead the industry with our quality management practices.
+We consistently review and proactively enhance especially our management system to ensure compliance with the evolving national laws and policies especially related to the environment, and health and safety safeguards.